 In 2017, the Company formed Surface Pharmaceuticals, Inc. ("Surface").
 In May and July 2018, Surface closed an offering of its Series A Preferred Stock.
 At that time, the Company lost its controlling interest and deconsolidated Surface from the Company's consolidated financial statements.
-The Company owns 3,500,000 common shares of Surface (representing approximately 20% of Surface's equity interests at December 31, 2021, following the closing of a round of financing completed by Surface in July 2021) and uses the equity method of accounting for this investment, as management has determined that the Company has the ability to exercise significant influence over the operating and financial decisions of Surface.
+The Company owns 3,500,000 shares of common stock of Surface, which represented approximately 20% of Surface's equity and voting interests as of December 31, 2022, and uses the equity method of accounting for this investment, as management has determined that the Company has the ability to exercise significant influence over the operating and financial decisions of Surface.
 Under this method, the Company recognizes earnings and losses in Surface in its consolidated financial statements and adjusts the carrying amount of its investment in Surface accordingly.
 The Company's share of earnings and losses are based on the Company's ownership interest of Surface.
 Any intra-entity profits and losses are eliminated.
-At December 31, 2021 and 2020, the Company recorded equity in the net loss of Surface of \$1,314,000 and \$2,433,000, respectively.
-As of December 31, 2021 and 2020, the carrying value of the Company's investment in Surface was \$0 and \$1,314,000, respectively.
+During the year ended December 31, 2021, the Company reduced its common stock investment in Surface to \$0 as a result of the Company recording its share of equity losses of Surface.
+The Company has no other investments in Surface.